vikie1/betterdevs/README.md

 <ol>
 <li> Personal schedule - A simple weekly timetable will do.
 You can also share it if you want </li>
 <li> Projects - Tell us what you are working on or just keep it private, your call </li>
-<li> Personal notes or a rant after deleting production tables - This div aint centering </li>
+<li> Personal notes or a rant after deleting production database tables😎 - This div aint centering 😢</li>
 </ol>
 <br>
 => Blogs that proves helpful to a large number of people will be promoted <br>